 If you have an early flight or live some distance from the airport, it’s worth checking parking deals that include a hotel stay.

-We found a night’s stay at Heathrow’s four-star Radisson Blu, with a week’s worth of parking and shuttle transfer to the terminal for £195.
-The standalone charge for the room was £100, making a week’s secure parking just £95.
+We found a night’s stay at Heathrow’s four-star Radisson Blu, with a week’s worth of parking for £198, including the shuttle bus.
+The standalone charge for the room was £75, making a week’s secure parking £123.

 Check if you can save with an airport hotel at Holiday Extras.